loda-lang/loda-programs/programs/oeis/list2.md

 * [A277425](http://oeis.org/A277425) ([L07 program](A277425.asm)): a(n) = sqrt(16*t^2 - 32*t + k^2 + 8*k - 8*k*t + 16), where t = ceiling((sqrt(n))) and k = t^2 - n.
 * [A277451](http://oeis.org/A277451) ([L10 program](A277451.asm)): Number of edges in geodesic dome generated from icosahedron by recursively dividing each triangle in 4.
 * [A277618](http://oeis.org/A277618) ([L08 program](A277618.asm)): Lexicographically earliest nonnegative sequence such that |a(n+1)-a(n)| is a prime number, and no number occurs twice; a(0) = 0.
+* [A277867](http://oeis.org/A277867) ([L11 program](A277867.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277955](http://oeis.org/A277955) ([L12 program](A277955.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277975](http://oeis.org/A277975) ([L09 program](A277975.asm)): a(n) = n*x^n + (n-1)*x^(n-1) + . . . + x + 1 for x=5.
 * [A277976](http://oeis.org/A277976) ([L08 program](A277976.asm)): a(n) = n*(3*n + 23).